stall with various oriental spices in local bazaar

 The Role of Almedina in Modern Marrakesh

-While Almedina is undoubtedly steeped in history, it’s important to recognize that it’s not frozen in time.
+While Almedina is undoubtedly steeped in history, it must recognize that it’s not frozen in time.
 Just outside of the Almedina is a very modern infrastructure.
 However, this remarkable district serves as a bridge between the past and the present, constantly evolving while preserving the essence of its heritage.

 Tourism and Preservation of the Marrakesh Almedina

 The influx of tourists has undoubtedly transformed Almedina, bringing benefits and challenges.
-One key role of tourism is to aid in preserving the district’s rich heritage.
+One key role of tourism is to help preserve the district’s rich heritage.

 Preservation Through Awareness: Honoring the Past

 Tourism has been crucial in raising awareness about Almedina’s historical significance.
-As visitors from around the world explore its streets and learn about its culture, they also become ambassadors for its preservation.
-The respect and admiration of the district’s architecture and traditions have led to increased efforts to safeguard its heritage.
+As visitors worldwide explore its streets and learn about its culture, they also become ambassadors for its preservation.
+The respect and admiration of the district’s architecture and traditions have increased efforts to safeguard its heritage.

 Conservation Efforts: Restoring the Glory